 Carry Me or I Will Carry You

-Much more magical than any book in the Christian or Jewish Bible, the book of Parables in the Humanist Bible reads at times like the Humanist 1,001 Nights … stories within stories within stories, fables within fables with moral teachings smartly woven into them, and precious nuggets of wisdom thrown in every now and then for the philosophy-loving soul to ponder.
+Much more magical than any book in the Christian or Jewish Bible, the book of Parables in The Good Book: A Humanist Bible reads at times like the Humanist 1,001 Nights … stories within stories within stories, fables within fables with moral teachings smartly woven into them, and precious nuggets of wisdom thrown in every now and then for the philosophy-loving soul to ponder.

 The book doesn’t just bestow entertaining parables.
 There’s also a celebration of the art of storytelling, where we learn the therapeutic value of narratives in themselves.
 The maxim “Carry me or I will carry you” is repeated from time to time.
 It signifies that we should tell stories to make our life journey bearable, that without meaning and without sense, life becomes unbearable and that these narratives contribute to the manufacturing of meaning.